Manithh/Shorts-Counter-Extension/README.md

 # Shorts Tracking Extension
-A browser extension for tracking and managing shorts on Opera and Chrome.
+A browser extension for tracking and counting shorts on Chrome.

 ## Features
 - *Counts* the number of YouTube Shorts watched